myvas/AspNetCore.Email/README.md

 How to Build
 ----------------

-Use Visual Studio 2015 with Update 3 and .NET Core 1.1 installed.
+Use Visual Studio 2017 and .NET Core 1.1 installed.

 Download from Microsoft's official website: http://asp.net